bidiweb/bidiweb-semantics/SurveyOfProtocolGaps.md

 1. Half-close
 1. Flow-control
 1. Message-level metadata
-1. Keep-alive
 1. Multiplexing and session priority.

-WS over HTTP/2 will address #5, and then additional API changes are required to support #1 and #2.
+WS over HTTP/2 will address #4, and then additional API changes are required to support #1 and #2.
 However, with HTTP/2, proxy buffering may become an issue again.

 ## The Layering Concern